joonne/harbour-nayttamo/README.md

 Näyttämö expects YLE API credentials (APP_ID, APP_KEY & DECRYPT_KEY) to be found from `.env` file in project root.

 qmake is reading the credentials from file & passing them to C++ as DEFINES and after that they are made available for the QML application as context properties.
+The format of DECRYPT_KEY is hexadecimal number e.g. 0x1234567890abcdef.

 ```
 APP_ID=\"APP_ID\"
 APP_KEY=\"APP_KEY\"
-DECRYPT_KEY=\"DECRYPT_KEY\"
+DECRYPT_KEY=DECRYPT_KEY
 ```